MicrosoftDocs/customer-insights/ci-docs/segments.md

 ## Schedule segments

 Segments can be refreshed based on the [scheduled system refresh](schedule-refresh.md), weekly, monthly, or refreshed manually on demand.
+For example, you might want to schedule segments that don't change often or are for last season on a slower cadence such as monthly to avoid unnecessary processing time.
 The default is every scheduled system refresh.
-For example, you might want to schedule segments that don't change often or are for last season on a slower cadence such as monthly to avoid unnecessary processing time.

 For scheduled refreshes, the following rules apply:

 - All segments with the type **Dynamic** or **Expansion** are automatically refreshed at the set schedule.
 Once the refresh is complete, the **Status** indicates if there were any issues in refreshing the segment. **Last refreshed** shows a timestamp of the last successful refresh.
 If an error occurs, select the error to see details about what happened.
 - Segments with the type **Static** *won't* be refreshed automatically. **Last refreshed** shows a timestamp of the last time the static segment was run or refreshed manually.

-Define refresh schedules for individual segments or several segments at once.
+Define refresh schedules for one or more segments.
 The currently defined schedule is listed in the **Schedule** column of the segment list.

 1. Go to **Segments**.